neonidian/teams-notify-build-status/README.md

 1. [Adaptive cards](https://docs.microsoft.com/en-gb/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#adaptive-card)
    interface of Teams has been used for UI
-2. [Actions HTTP client](https://github.com/actions/http-client) JS library has been used for HTTP communication
+2. [Actions HTTP client](https://github.com/actions/toolkit/tree/main/packages/http-client) JS library from Actions toolkit has been used for HTTP communication

 ## Sample screenshots (Dark mode enabled in Teams)